Contents

 Bondi To Tamarama 2018

 Sculpture by the Sea is for you if you are after something a little different.
 This event becomes more popular each year from Bondi Beach to Tamarama Beach via the 2km Coastal Walk.
-The walk is steep with steps in parts but sealed, but more than the walk is the crowds which make this exhibition challenging to navigate, especially around the popular artworks.
+The walk is steep, with steps in parts but sealed, but more than the walk is the crowds, which make this exhibition challenging to navigate, especially around the popular artworks.

-I did the Sculpture by the Sea in 2018, and every year it gets better and better.
+I did the Sculpture by the Sea in 2018, and every year, it gets better and better.

 This post contains affiliate links.
-I receive a small commission if you use these links.
-It doesn’t cost you any extra, and it helps me maintain this site.
+If you use these links, I receive a small commission.
+It doesn’t cost you anything extra, and it helps me maintain this site.
 Thank you.

-If you are travelling around Australia, the best way is by car.
-Not only do you get to see more but you will find more hidden gems that the average traveller doesn’t see.
+If you plan on travelling around Australia, the best way to get around is by car.
+Not only do you get to see more, but you will find more hidden gems that the average traveller doesn’t see.

 Need a Car?

-If you want to book a car, you can try using one of these car rental websites, EconomyBookings.com, DiscoverCars, Expedia or RentalCars.
+If you want to book a car, try using one of these rental websites: EconomyBookings.com, DiscoverCars or Expedia.

 Need Accommodation?

-Try using these accommodation websites to find a comfortable place to sleep after your day exploring, Booking.com, Agoda and Expedia.
+Try using these accommodation websites: Booking.com, Agoda and Expedia. to find a comfortable place to sleep after your day of exploring.

 Subscribe to my blog and keep up-to-date as I provide more information on my experiences travelling.